 Visiting in the winter months?
 Bear Mountain State Park is home to world-class cross-country skiing and sledding routes, as well as plenty of ice skating opportunities.
 It’s truly an outdoor lovers’ paradise and the perfect antidote to the hustle and bustle of the Big Apple!

 Looking for a day out in a smaller, historic US city?
-Take a journey one hour and 50 minutes southwest into neighboring Pennsylvania to explore Philadelphia.
+Take a journey about two hours southwest into neighboring Pennsylvania to explore Philadelphia.
 As the original US capital city, Philadelphia is bursting with historical buildings, museums, and artifacts, making it the perfect stop for any US history buff.

 All that history and culture got you feeling famished?
 Stave off hunger and get your fill of retail therapy at Reading Terminal Market.
 A huge enclosed market located in an old train station, Reading Terminal Market has a wide array of shops, market stalls, food vendors, and places to sit back and enjoy some delicious cuisine—maybe even a Philly Cheesesteak!